 When your student has a seizure, it is important that you know what to do and what to expect.
 Seizures can be frightening and confusing, and the first thing you should know is that seizures are a warning sign of a serious medical problem.
 Seizures are a part of a child’s normal development, and you should keep in mind that a seizure does not mean that your child has a serious medical problem.

 A seizure is a sudden and involuntary disturbance in the nervous system caused by abnormal electrical activity in the brain.
 Seizures can happen for many reasons, including low blood sugar (hypoglycemia), a head injury, nutritional deficiencies, and other neurological diseases.
+In some cases, seizure episodes can be reduced with the help of a vagus nerve stimulation device or other medical aids, which can help rebalance the nervous system through micro electrical pulses.

 Some children suffer from a condition known as febrile seizures, which is defined as a seizure that occurs in a child that is 3 months or younger.
 A child with a febrile seizure is also referred to as infantile convulsion or infantile absence seizures.
 Parents are usually told to take the child to the doctor immediately, but sometimes the symptom goes away on its own, and parents never receive a diagnosis.